awsdocs/amazon-dynamodb-developer-guide/doc_source/backuprestore_HowItWorks.md

 If you're using the console, any backups created using AWS Backup are listed on the **Backups** tab with the **Backup type** set to `AWS`\.

 **Note**
-You can't delete backups using the DynamoDB console\.
+You can't delete backups marked with a **Backup type** of AWS using the DynamoDB console\.
 To manage these backups, use the AWS Backup console\.

 To learn how to perform a backup, see [Backing Up a DynamoDB Table](Backup.Tutorial.md)\.